Is Performance Food Group undervalued based on future cash flows and its price relative to the stock market?

 - Total debt is not well covered by annual operating cash flow (less than 20% of total debt).

-- Interest on debt is not strongly covered (ideally 5x) by earnings (earnings are 0.1x annual interest expense).
+- Interest on debt is well covered by earnings (3.9x coverage).

 Financial health checks